Water Softener - 5 Recharge / Regeneration Stages

-After a period of time, the resin beads get coated with hard minerals and need to be cleaned.
+After a period of time, the resin beads in a water softener get coated with hard minerals and need to be cleaned.
 The cleaning process is called "recharge".
-Recharging consists of five stages: Fill, Brining, Brine Rinse, Backwash, and Fast Rinse.
+Recharging consists of five stages: Fill, Brining, Brine Rinse, Backwash and Fast Rinse.

 Salt dissolved in water is called brine.
-Brine is needed to clean the hard minerals from resin beads.
+Brine is needed to clean the hard minerals from the resin beads.
 To make the brine, water flows into the salt storage area during the fill stage.
+The time this takes can vary from a few minutes to maybe 20 minutes.

 The nozzle and venturi create a suction to move the brine, maintaining a very slow rate to get the best resin cleaning with the least amount of salt.